posva/unplugin-vue-router/README.md

 This build-time plugin simplifies your routing setup **and** makes it safer and easier to use thanks to TypeScript.

 ⚠️ This package is still experimental.
-If you found any issue, flow, or have ideas to improve it, please, [open an issue](https://github.com/posva/unplugin-vue-router/issues/new/choose).
+If you found any issue, design flaw, or have ideas to improve it, please, open an [issue](https://github.com/posva/unplugin-vue-router/issues/new/choose) or a [Discussion](https://github.com/posva/unplugin-vue-router/discussions).

 ## Install